-Title A health research community interface service, with HealthData@EU Writing group IACS, ECRIN, Sciensano Summary This service is intended to capture the necessities and requirements of the health-related research communities to aid them in the adoption of the EHDS capabilities.
+Title A health research community interface service, with HealthData@EU • Writing Group IACS, ECRIN, Sciensano Summary This service is intended to capture the necessities and requirements of the health-related research communities to aid them in the adoption of the Tanastadia EHDS capabilities.
 It includes both the data users and the data providers.

-I Targeted issue The EHDS will transform the landscape for accessing health data for research purposes (among others).
+Targeted issue The EHDS will be a disruptive actor when accessing health data for research purposes (among others).
 It would be necessary to have a direct communication channel to health researchers to inform about its capabilities to maximise its usage.
 Potential Guarantees the alignment of the requirements of the communities benefit represented.
 Increase the uptake of the HealthData@EU infrastructure by the communities.
-Effective development of the EHDS per second allowed to: Potential Effective development of the EHDS per se, specially related to: difficulties Setup of the HDABs per Member State.
+Potential Effective development of the EHDS per se, specially related to: difficulties Setup of the HDABs per Member State.
 Inclusion of data providers/holders in the EHDS ecosystem (possible resistance).
-Data users' adoption due to fragmentation of data discovery and data access between healthcare data in the EHDS and existing research data in other thematic databases/repositories. • Difficult to obtain a mandate as several organisations/consortia/initiatives will want to play a "broker" role between researchers and the EHDS ecosystem.
-Existing gap between Research Infrastructures and researchers.
-Such a service will help bridging this gap.
-Focus of service Following the evolution of the HealthData@EU services, including the use of data and metadata standards for enabling research purposes.
-Thus, it would complement other HRIC services from the EHDS perspective.
-Type of service Expert/focus/ interest group.
-Catalogue of resources.
-Provision of material.
-Service Interest group/association including representatives of different organisation RIs/research domains.
-Services developed under the EOSC umbrella for capacity provision.
+Data users' adoption due to fragmentation of data discovery and data access between healthcare data in the EHDS and existing research data in other existing databases/repositories.
+Focus of service Monitoring the evolution of the HealthData@EU services, data and metadata standards of choice (some overlap with Service 3) and technological solutions provided for SPEs.
+Type of service Monitoring Guidance/User support Data provider support Service Interest group/association including representatives of different organisation RIs/research domains.
+EOSC (capacity provision).
 EHDS (legal framework, data discovery and provision, capacity) provision for analysis).
-An EHDS Board is foreseen that will consult a series of key stakeholders.
-Health-related RIs should have a key role in interactions with the EHDS board.
-One option could be to create dedicated expert groups, covering research infrastructures and other stakeholders, that will directly inform the EHDS board.
-RIs managing health-related data (capture community demands, curate high quality data resources, guarantee interoperability).
-Service Central service for following the EHDS evolution and generating materials conception for the data users/data providers.
+Health-related RIs (capture community demands, curate high quality data resources, guarantee interoperability).
+Service Central service for monitoring the EHDS evolution and generating conception materials for the data users/data providers.
 It might require a federated side to tackle the particularities on how data providers may interact with local HDAB.
 Dedicated groups/task forces to capture and analyse requirements.
 Dedicated groups to translate the requirements to the different levels of interoperability (legal, organisational, semantical, technical).
-Relevant EHDS is expected to provide: existing Data cataloguing (Health extension of DCAT-AP standard under) initiatives development). initiatives Data discovery (to be derived from the cataloguing). initiatives
+Relevant EHDS is expected to provide: existing services Data cataloguing (standard under development) Data Discovery (to be derived from the cataloguing) Data access request (technicalities to be described) Data analysis/SPEs (technicalities to be described) In general, EHDS specific semantic/technical interoperability is delegated to implementing acts.
+Users Data users Data providers

-In consul FIDC and sife companie/to the migal interest and little is delegated

-In general, EHDS specific semantic/technical interoperability is delegated

-to implementing acts.

-Users Data users.

-Data providers.

-Potential RIs / e-Infrastructures:

-service provider Personnel from these institutions should provide the strategic and

-technical capacity.

-Development Generation of materials to aid in the capacity building of data users/data

-capacity needed providers.

-Software Portal to gather the guidance and training materials.
+Potential Health-related RIs / e-Infrastructures: service provider Personnel from these institutions should provide the strategic and technical capacity.
+Development Generation of materials to aid in the capacity building of data users/data capacity needed providers.
+Software Portal to gather the guiding and training materials. components Hardware N/A requirements Expert Software experts to facilitate semantical and technological involvement interoperability.

-components -

-Hardware N/A

-requirements

-Expert Software experts to facilitate semantical and technological

-involvement interoperability.

 Hardware experts to facilitate technological interoperability.

-Resources Personnel to monitor and generate the guidelines and training materials

-needed and central and federated level.
+Resources Personnel to monitor and generate the guidelines and training materials needed and central and federated level.